benbogart/King-County-Housing-Price/README.md

 # Business Case

 Sam Samson and Sons is a real estate developer looking to adopt a data driven approach to choosing which properties to acquire, remodel, and bring back to market.
-In particular they want a model to answer the following questions:
+In particular they want to answer the following questions:

 1. Which upgrades will yield the highest return?
    - Examples:
      - what is the value of adding living space to the home?
      - what is the value of adding a bedroom or a bathroom?

-# Obtain [data]
+# The Data

 The data for this analysis was given to us by the client.
 The dataset contains approximately one year of sales data from 05/02/2014, 05/27/2015.

 ## Column Names and descriptions for Kings County Data Set